Tempo logotype

 • Having the flexibility to adapt as needed to best add value to your customers and organization

 You can also use the built-in reports to get the big picture of your work and feedback on your planning.
-By combining Tempo Timesheets and Tempo Planner, you can take advantage of the insights in the Planned vs. Actual report.
+By combining Tempo Timesheets and Tempo Capacity Planner, you can take advantage of the insights in the Planned vs. Actual report.
 This report takes data from both tools and lets you see your time planned compared to actual time worked.
 You can use these results to see where you actually spend your time, build more accurate plans for future projects, and help limit unplanned events.

 Are you ready to take your daily productivity to the next level, while creating a better balance between work and personal time?
 See how Tempo Planner and Tempo Timesheets can help you with time blocking for better planning and increased productivity in all aspects of your life.
 Speak to a Tempo product expert today and book a personalized demo.